Cast iron wall at Miller Union in Atlanta, Georgia

 Kitchy kitchen items belong on display

-Do you have the pig and/or chicken roaster from Revol?
+Do you have chicken roaster from Revol?
 Put that adorable little animal out on the table where it belongs!
 These bowls are perfect for cooking and serving, of course, but they also make great centerpieces and decor items when you’re not using them.
-Add some decorative eggs to the chicken and consider flowers or lemons in the pig in the summer for some fun added color.
 Show off your tools

 Do you have your grandmother’s rolling pin?
 Are you in love with your spootula?
 Consider rounding up your favorite and most attractive wooden cooking tools to put on display.
 Various shades of wooden items look great in an opaque vase or container that you can set out on the counter, table or shelf.
 Use at least three to seven different tools.
 That rolling pin?
 Grab a display stand and put that one out on a shelf.
 Use it when you need it, of course, but show it off proudly.